EnMasseProject/enmasse/HACKING.md

 *Note*: If you are using OKD and `oc cluster up`, you can push images directly to the built-in registry by setting `DOCKER_ORG=myproject` and `DOCKER_REGISTRY=172.30.1.1:5000` instead.

+#### Full build and load images in a local [KIND](https://kind.sigs.k8s.io/) instance

+    IMAGE_PULL_POLICY=IfNotPresent make buildpushkind

+*Note*: Using the IfNotPresent policy prevents KIND from attempting to pull the images from the external registries.

+#### Build a single component and load image in a local [KIND](https://kind.sigs.k8s.io/) instance

+    make -C <component> buildpushkind
+    kubectl delete pod <component pod>

 #### Deploying to a Kubernetes instance assuming already logged in with cluster-admin permissions

     kubectl create namespace enmasse-infra